hazelcast/hazelcast-reference-manual/src/NearCache.md

   .addNearCacheConfig(nearCacheConfig);
 ```

-The Near Cache on the client side must have the same name as the IMap on the server for which this Near Cache is being created.
+The Near Cache on the client side must have the same name as the IMap on the member for which this Near Cache is being created.
 You can use wildcards, so in this example `mostlyRead*` would also match the map `mostlyReadMap`.

 A Near Cache can have its own `in-memory-format` which is independent of the `in-memory-format` of the data structure.